unkletam/README/README.md

 ### Hi there, I'm Tanmay 👋

 ## I'm a Student and a Data Science Enthusiast !
-- 🔭 I’m currently working on a [Drug Synergy Prediction Problem](https://drugcomb.fimm.fi/)
+- 🔭 I’m currently searching for a Summer CO-OP!
-- 🌱 I’m currently learning Product Management
+- 🌱 I’m currently learning Data Management and Data Visualization Techniques.
 - 👯 I’m looking to collaborate with other Data Analysts / Data Scientists.
-- 🥅 2022 Goals: Read 5 books on Product Management.
+- 🥅 2023 Goals: Read 3 books on Product Management.
 - ⚡ Fun fact: I love to play fps games and play ukulele

 ### Connect with me: